Senior UX Designer · Design Systems

 The same portal.
 Four years apart.

-Left: AIP 1.0, each business unit shipping its own patterns.
-Right: AIP on Aeon, one token system, one component set, 22,000 advisors on a consistent interface.
+Left: AIP 2.0, each business unit shipping its own patterns.
+Right: AIP 3.0, one token system, one component set, 22,000 advisors on a consistent interface.

 Aeon Design System